Chart Color Schemes

 Cranbourne East - North features high concentrations of family households, with a higher-than-average median household size

-Family households account for 84.8% of all households, consisting of 53.3% couples with children, 19.0% couples without children, and 11.5% single parent families.
-Non-family households make up the remaining 15.2%, with lone person households at 13.0% and group households comprising 2.2% of the total.
-The median household size is 3.3 people, which is larger than the Greater Melbourne average of 3.2 people.
+Family households constitute 84.8% of all households, including 53.3% couples with children, 19.0% couples without children, and 11.5% single parent families.
+Non-family households account for the remaining 15.2%, with lone person households at 13.0% and group households comprising 2.2% of the total.
+The median household size is 3.3 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households